imnotbeto/mozio-cg-test/README.md

 This repo aims to solve the test for Mozio API Integration Dev.

 ### About it
-When I was working with this project it just came to my mind that the simplest way to give functionality to the project was making it as a CLI.
+When I was working on the project it just came to my mind that the simplest way to give functionality was to make it as a CLI.
 Thats why you will see a very simple and straight forward installation with docker.

 <!-- GETTING STARTED -->
 ## Getting Started